Dylan-Harden3/AirQualityRegression/README.md

 You can run the Regression.ipynb on colab or any jupyter notebook environment.

 ### Approach
-Useing the following 11 features we can predict the Air Quality or PT08.S1(CO)
+Using the following 11 features we can predict the Air Quality or PT08.S1(CO)
 | Feature          | Definition                                            |
 |------------------|-------------------------------------------------------|
 | NMHC(GT)         | Hourly averaged overall Non Methanic Hydrocarbons (NMHC) concentration in µg/m³ |